TABLE OF CONTENTS

 Frequently Asked Questions

-Can I buy a house that exceeds the VA loan guarantee?
+Can I buy a house that exceeds the VA home loan limit?

 The VA never limits the amount that a borrower can borrow for a house.
 If a particular house exceeds the VA loan guarantee, the borrower will be required to make up the difference with a down payment.
 Also, depending on the borrower's circumstances, the mortgage lender may place limits on the amount that can be borrowed.